Excerpt: Slow Ride

 “The surgeon in Monaco told us he might be paralyzed?”

 Stinky fear filled his nostrils at his father’s words.
 He licked his lips, wishing his mouth wasn’t so dry.
-Too scared to try moving his toes in case it was true, he tried to form words, but his tongue stuck to the roof of his mouth.
+Too scared to try moving his toes in case those words were true, he tried to form words, but his tongue stuck to the roof of his mouth.
 Suddenly beeps sounded like a shrill whistle in the room.
-Yes, I’m awake, he wanted to yell at them.
-Stop talking about me as if I’m not here.
+Yes, I’m awake.
+He wanted to yell at them, stop talking about me as if I’m not here.

 All Marcus heard was not paralyzed, and as he wiggled a toe, the beeps still piercing the air slowed to a steady blip.

-The beeping sound raced once more.
+The beeping sound picked up once more.
 His career.
 His Formula One racing career he’d worked so hard for was over?
 Not if he had anything to say about it.
 He was the current world champion, and he had every intention of winning again this year.

 “Besides, he has months of recuperation to get through.
 This season is over for him.”